 Here are not one, but two interesting tiger characteristics: They have fake eyes called “ocelli”.
 These white spots of fur on the back of each ear scare other animals.
 It looks like the tiger is watching them, even when its head is turned the other way or it’s sleeping.
 Imagine it looked like someone was always watching you.
 Creepy…

 Tigers are carnivores (which means they eat meat and catch other animals for food).
 When you're as fast and strong as a tiger, you don’t need friends to help you hunt.
 These cats hunt alone and usually at night.
 On the menu are large mammals like deer, wild pigs, and buffalo.
 Small snacks won’t feed a tiger.
 They can eat nearly 30 kilograms of meat in a single go.
-That’s more than 120 hamburgers!
+That’s in fact more than 120 hamburgers!
 They stalk their prey until they are close enough and then…POUNCE!

 If you want to outrun a tiger, you’d better be fast and fit.
 They may be big and heavy but they’re not slow!
 At full speed, these felines can reach up to 65km/h and roam as far as 30 kms a night in search of food.
 That’s why they need to live in large areas, full of trees, with plenty of water to drink and prey to eat.